oschonrock/binfuse/README.md

 `binfuse::sharded_filter` easily controls RAM requirements during the "populate filter" process and enables datasets of 10s of billions of records with common hardware.
-Query speeds depend on disk hardware and cache conditions, but can be in the sub microsecond range.
+Query speeds depend on disk hardware and cache conditions, but can be in the 50ns range.

 ## Usage examples from [tests](https://github.com/oschonrock/binfuse/tree/main/test)